uccser/cs-unplugged/csunplugged/at_a_distance/content/en/image-compression/introduction.md

 ## Facilitator preparation

-For each slide we’ve written a suggested script, facilitation notes and preparation reminders for you.
-These have been written with the assumption that you are familiar with [the original lesson]('topics:lesson' 'image-representation' 'squeezing-pictures-into-less-space').

-### Preparation and teaching resources:

 - Read through the [guide on how to deliver CS Unplugged at a distance content]('at_a_distance:delivery-guide').
-- Prepare the lesson and practice it in the video conference software that you are going to present with.
+- Go through the slides and trial them with the video conference software that you are going to present with.
+- If you aren’t familiar with the original unplugged activity, review the [in-person version of the lesson]('topics:lesson' 'image-representation' 'squeezing-pictures-into-less-space').

 ### Resources: